-The Patient Centered Medical Home (PCMH) is an approach for providing comprehensive, coordinated primary care to adults, youth and children of all ages.
-It facilitates partnerships between individual patients, and their personal physicians, and when appropriate, the patient’s family.
+The Patient-Centered Medical Home (PCMH) is an approach for providing comprehensive, coordinated primary care to adults, youth, and children of all ages.
+It facilitates partnerships between individual patients, and their personal physicians, the care team, and when appropriate, the patient’s family.

-PCMH is emerging as a key strategy to improve health outcomes, reduce total costs, and strengthen primary care.
-Care is facilitated by registries, information technology, health information exchange and other means to assure that patients get the indicated care when and where they need and want it in a culturally and linguistically appropriate manner.
+PCMH is a key strategy to improve health outcomes, reduce total costs, and strengthen primary care.
+Care is facilitated by registries, information technology, health information exchange, and other means to assure that patients get the indicated care when and where they need and want it in a culturally and linguistically appropriate manner.

-The process of PCMH recognition enables community health centers (CHCs) to work toward improving quality of care and outcomes for their populations, increasing access and providing care in a cost effective manner.
+The process of PCMH recognition enables Community Health Centers (CHCs) to work toward improving the quality of care and outcomes for their populations, increasing access, and providing care in a cost-effective manner.

 Explore the following components to learn more and obtain support by NVPCA.